How to drive the steep curves of the EN15 to Alto de Espinho?

 | Max Gradient | 9.2% |

-What is the technical difficulty of the EN15 road to Alto de Espinho?
+How long is the EN15 road to Alto de Espinho?

 Road suggested by: jorge manuel gómez sánchez